eclipse-che/che-operator/README.md

 ./deploy.sh $namespace
 ```

-The script will create sa, role, role binding, operator deployment, CRD and CR.
+The script will create sa, role, role binding, operator deployment, CRD, and CR.

 Wait until Che deployment is scaled to 1 and Che route is created.